billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 work is piling up the workers will have to go into overtime to catch up.
 If SpikeGLX can not catch up, the run may be stopped due to a FIFO overflow or other exceeded limit.

+> Note: High channel count probes, like quad-base NP202X or NXT NP30XX, need more worker activity to keep up.
+Values greater than 75% are considered normal for these probes.

 > Note: If you check the `Low latency` box on the `IM Setup` tab of the `Configure` dialog, the data fetching workers run at full speed without